JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/La_Verite_personnelLement_decouverte.md

 Finally, one may question our habitual tendency to approach new truth using old, comfortable, evolutionary methods; to project our existing human beliefs by dressing them up in words from The Urantia Book and presenting them as new understandings, when they are already rooted in the interpretation of others.
 This reliance on the theological authority of evolutionary religions, supported by what we already know, testifies to its influence, preventing us from using the direct, personal experience of perceiving revealed truth that is the very hallmark of planned revelations to fuel our growth.
 Just as lipstick does not mask the underlying features of a woman's face, so using evolutionary techniques of authoritative religious education to approach newly revealed truth will not hide the fact that one cannot use old wineskins to share new wine without altering it.
 But such a change is not an easy thing.
 As we are told:

 > “_A philosophy of religion evolves out of a basic growth of ideas plus experimental living as both are modified by the tendency to imitate associates.
 The soundness of philosophic conclusions depends on keen, honest, and discriminating thinking in connection with sensitivity to meanings and accuracy of evaluation.
-Moral cowards never achieve high planes of philosophic thinking; it requires courage to invade new levels of experience and to attempt the exploration of unknown realms of intellectual living._” ([UB 101:7.2](/en/The_Urantia_Book/101#p7_2))
+Moral cowards never achieve high planes of philosophic thinking; it requires courage to invade new levels of experience and to attempt the exploration of unknown realms of intellectual living._” (<a id="a70_514"></a>[UB 101:7.2](/en/The_Urantia_Book/101#p7_2))

 ## Urantia Book Internet School (UBIS)